H6N/Txt-Loc-Viz/README.md

 In a browser go to: localhost:5000 to use the application

 ### In case the geolocator sends an error (connection blocked or timeout)
-Please navigate your browser to localhost:5000/map and you can see the results that were received until the service sends an error.
-This is a free service and it sometimes blocks users despite us following the terms of service.
+Please try again.
+If you still get an error, please navigate your browser to localhost:5000/map and you can see the results that were received until the service sent an error.
+(This is a free service and it sometimes blocks or times out despite us following the terms of service.)

 ## Team members contributions